AnimaApp/docs/src/v3/adobe-xd/prototype/videos.md

 To see it, click **Preview in Browser** in the Anima Panel.

 ❗️Note: YouTube and Vimeo do not allow to hide controls.
-We recommend to use the direct URL
+We recommend to use a direct URL.

 ## Files